tainstr/misura.doc/components/camera.rst

 Simulation
 ^^^^^^^^^^^^^^^
-The **Simulation** flag activates image analysis on the received frames.
+The **Analysis** flag activates image analysis on the received frames.
 This flag can be changed only when no test is running.

 Simulation can be used before starting a real test, in order to validate the image quality.
 For example, to check that sample borders and limits are correctly detected, or that motors react in the right way to sample movements.

 .. _camera_imaging: